Upper Zuma Falls

 By the way, if you do decide to scramble around the falls, be aware that the rocks (especially the darker ones) are very slippery even when they’re dry.

-Anyways, according to my logs, the overall hiking distance was on the order of about 4.75 miles, and I spent a little over 3 hours to take it all in on a solo excursion (so it might take longer if I was joined by say my wife and daughter).
+Anyways, according to my logs, the overall hiking distance was on the order of about 4.75 miles, and I spent a little over 3 hours to take it all in on a solo excursion (it took a similar amount of time when My Mom and I went on this hike a year after my first time here).

 Trail Description – The Backbone Trail and Intermediate Waterfalls

-From the Backbone Trailhead (see directions below), I followed the Backbone Trail itself, which went past some trailhead signage and a pit toilet facility.
+From the Backbone Trailhead (see directions below), we went past some trailhead signage and a smelly pit toilet before proceeding onto the Backbone Trail itself.

 Upper_Zuma_Falls_020_03242023 - Looking down at an attractive double-barreled waterfall in Zuma Canyon from the Backbone Trail